-In addition, Embraer, a Brazilian aerospace conglomerate that produces commercial, military, executive and agricultural aircraft, has admitted as part of its deferred prosecution agreement with the U.S. Department of Justice that in 2009 and 2010 it made US\$3.5 million in corrupt payments to Government officials to secure the approval by the Dominican Senate of the purchase and financing of eight military aircraft.
-The Procuraduría Especializada de Corrupción Administrativa has initiated investigations and it may bring criminal proceedings against the Government officials who were involved in the alleged improper payments.
-As of the date of this offering memorandum, these investigations are currently ongoing.
+In addition, Embraer, a Brazilian aerospace conglomerate that produces commercial, military, executive and agricultural aircraft, has admitted as part of its deferred prosecution agreement with the U.S. Department of Justice that in 2009 and 2010 it made US\$3.5 million in corrupt payments to Dominican authorities to secure the approval by the Dominican Senate of the purchase and financing of eight military aircraft.
+The Procuraduría Especializada de Corrupción Administrativa reached a leniency agreement with Embraer in August 2018, pursuant to which Embraer paid the Republic a US\$7.04 million settlement and provided government authorities with detailed information about the alleged improper payments.
+In December 2018, the Procuraduría Especializada de Corrupción Administrativa formally charged six individuals, including government ministers, among others, and several companies for their alleged involvement.
+In January 2019, the Procuraduría Especializada de Corrupción Administrativa held preliminary hearings to determine whether these individuals would face trial, and the most recent hearing was held on February 14, 2019.
+As of the date of this offering memorandum, the hearings are still ongoing.

 The Republic has implemented legislative and administrative measures to combat corruption, including the ratification of the Inter-American Convention Against Corruption (Convención Interamericana contra la Corrupción) and the creation of the Procuraduría Especializada de Corrupción Administrativa (Special Corruption Public Prosecutor's Office), a specialized branch of the Ministerio Público (Public Prosecutor's Office).
 The Special Corruption Public Prosecutor's Office is currently investigating the Odebrecht and Embraer corruption cases, among other corruption cases.
 In addition, on January 10, 2017, President Medina issued Decree No. 6-17, which designated an independent commission to investigate the tender process and adjudication of the engineering, procurement and construction contract related to the two thermal coal units in Punta Catalina, Baní, province of Peravia that was awarded in 2013 to the consortium formed by Constructora Norberto Odebrecht, S.A., Tecnimont S.p.A. and Ingeniería Estrella S.R.L.
 On June 30, 2017, the independent commission issued a report that indicated that it had found no evidence of any criminal or illicit activity relating to the tender process and adjudication of these contracts and recommended that the same consortium continue performing the concessioned works to avoid undue delays and increased costs in connection with the project.
+Further, on June 7, 2018, the Attorney General announced that the Public Prosecutor's Office had found no evidence of any activity involving patronage or unlawful exchanges relating to Punta Catalina's tender process and financing.
+For more information, see "The Economy-Secondary Production-Punta Catalina Thermal Power Plant."